Table of Contents

 Most people mistakenly assume that mean average precision, or simply mAP, is directly related to the average of precision.
 Although it seems quite logical, in practice it is not the case.
 The underlying principle of mAP is far more complex.

-Mean average precision is a well-known evaluation metric for object detection in computer vision (CV) (i.e., localization and classification tasks).
-Localization pinpoints an object’s position using, for example, bounding box coordinates, and classification identifies it (whether it’s a dog or a cat).
+Mean average precision for object detection (i.e., localization and classification tasks) is one of the commonly used evaluation metrics in computer vision (CV).
+Localization pinpoints an object’s position using (e.g., bounding box coordinates), and classification identifies it (whether it’s a dog or a cat).
 Therefore, the performance of object detection algorithms, segmentation systems, and information retrieval tasks, is frequently examined using the mAP metric.

 - Q is the total number of queries in the set